 The Education Department at The National Museum of the Pacific War seeks to inspire all of our audiences – students and adults alike - to engage with our collection and exhibitions through programs and resources.
 For educators, our team provides lessons, resources, and professional development opportunities!

 Whether you are around the corner or around the world, the National Museum of the Pacific War off delivers virtual lessons directly into your classroom!
 Discover how our award-winning program is a teacher's best friend today!

-The National Museum of the Pacific War offers many exciting opportunities for educators to explore what we have to offer from field trips to resources to outreach.
+The National Museum of the Pacific War offers many exciting opportunities for educators to explore what we have to offer including:

 The National Museum of the Pacific War hosts a number of ongoing and special events open to the public throughout the year.
 From educational programs to speaker engagements, the Museum has a variety of programming for all ages.